-Despite the clouds threatening our fun we cam out and had a great time on the farm.
+Despite the clouds threatening our fun, we came out and had a great time on the farm.
 Our playdate offered Little Lake County readers the chance to play on the farm before it opened to the public.

-You can add on additional activities for $2-4, or purchase a day pass for $8 adults and $12 children.
-That includes the carousel, train and mini golf.
-Remember, every dollar you spend on the farm goes to the running of the farm and it’s mission to serve those adults with special needs.
-The farms give them jobs, residence and a sense of belonging in a society that marginalizes them.
+You can add additional activities for $2-4 or purchase a day pass for $8 adults and $12 children.
+That includes the carousel, train, and mini-golf.
+Remember, every dollar you spend on the farm goes to running the farm and its mission to serve those adults with special needs.
+The farms give them jobs, residence, and a sense of belonging in a society that marginalizes them.

-On our playdate we got the added bonus of a photo op with the horse, which was a huge delight and draw for all the kids.
+We got the bonus of a photo op with the horse on our playdate, which was an immense delight, and drew for all the kids.
 Don’t think that means there won’t be plenty of opportunities for photo ops on your visit!
 Nothing is more photogenic than toddlers and farm animals, so be sure to pack your camera!

-We were lucky that the rain started after we the majority of us had made it through the farm.
-45 minutes is an almost perfect amount of time for toddlers to explore the farm before the need a change of scenery.
-Lambs Farm Magnolia Cafe provides that perfect change of scenery for a tasty homemade snack.
+We were lucky that the rain started after the majority of us had made it through the farm.
+Forty-five minutes is an almost perfect amount of time for toddlers to explore the farm before they need a change of scenery.
+Lambs Farm Magnolia Cafe provides that ideal change of scenery for a tasty homemade snack.

 The cafe also has a banquet room that you can rent for events.
-The large well lit room was perfect for the most special part of our play date (sorry not available on regular visits) the craft!
+The large well-lit room was perfect for our playdate’s most special part (sorry, not available on regular visits); the craft!

 Don’t be sad it’s over!
 If you missed it don’t worry!
 The Farmyard is open daily and would love to have you!
 Watch our site too for more playdate fun coming this month!